API-Skeletons/doctrine-graphql/queries.rst

     fieldName_contains   -  Strings only.
 Similar to a Like query as `like '%value%'` fieldName_startswith -  Strings only.
 A like query from the beginning of the value `like 'value%'` fieldName_endswith   -  Strings only.
-A like query from the end of the value `like '%value'` fieldName_isnull     -  If TRUE return results where the field is null. fieldName_sort       -  Sort the result by this field.
+A like query from the end of the value `like '%value'` fieldName_isnull     -  If `true` return results where the field is null. fieldName_sort       -  Sort the result by this field.
 Value is 'asc' or 'desc'